Biden criticism of Israel hints at deeper tensions

 “We know they’ve stated their intent to reduce civilian casualties and they have acted on that,” he added, highlighting efforts like providing a map for civilians to go to safe areas and agreeing to recent pauses in fighting.

-He said that top officials, including Biden, have expressed their concerns to Israel about Palestinian civilian casualties, which has soared into the tens of thousands in Gaza since the war began more than two months ago.
-National security adviser Jake Sullivan is expected to reiterate those concerns when he travels to Israel and meets with Netanyahu Thursday and Friday.
+He said top officials, including Biden, have expressed their concerns to Israel about Palestinian civilian casualties, which have soared into the tens of thousands in Gaza since the war began more than two months ago.
+National security adviser Jake Sullivan is expected to reiterate those concerns when he travels to Israel and meets with Netanyahu on Thursday and Friday.

 “The president is concerned, as he said he’s concerned, about the need to reduce civilian casualties,” Kirby said.
 “As a friend of Israel, of course he’s concerned about Israel not losing support and international opinion about what they’re doing.”

 The president’s remarks followed similar sentiments expressed in recent days by other top administration officials.
-Vice President Harris said during a recent trip to Dubai that too many innocent Palestinians had been killed in the fighting, while Defense Secretary Lloyd Austin called it a “moral responsibility and strategic imperative” for Israel to protect civilians.
+Vice President Harris said during a recent trip to Dubai, United Arab Emirates, that too many innocent Palestinians had been killed in the fighting, while Defense Secretary Lloyd Austin called it a “moral responsibility and strategic imperative” for Israel to protect civilians.

-In response to Biden’s latest comments, Netanyahu on Tuesday said in a video that while he appreciates the support from Biden in the quest to destroy Hamas, there are disagreements between them about potential next steps for the region after the war.
-Biden has long supported the concept of a two-state solution and the White House has said he still believes one is possible despite Israel recently indicating otherwise.
+In response to Biden’s latest comments, Netanyahu said Tuesday in a video that while he appreciates the support from Biden in the quest to destroy Hamas, there are disagreements between them about potential next steps for the region after the war.
+Biden has long supported the concept of a two-state solution, and the White House has said he still believes one is possible despite Israel recently indicating otherwise.

-Prior to the Israel-Hamas war, Biden and Netanyahu’s relationship this year had openly formed cracks over concerns about Israel’s conservative government, including when Biden urged the prime minister to pull back on the nation’s controversial judicial overhaul.
-Kirby reiterated those concerns on Wednesday.
+Before the Israel-Hamas war, Biden and Netanyahu’s relationship this year had openly formed cracks over concerns about Israel’s conservative government, including when Biden urged the prime minister to pull back on the nation’s controversial judicial overhaul.
+Kirby reiterated those concerns Wednesday.

 “It’s up to the Israel people to determine who is going to represent them in their government.
 The president has of course been very candid about some of the concerns we’ve had about judicial reforms,” Kirby said.
 “He expressed those concerns with love and respect for Israel.”